 Even though that’s referring to Japanese, I still want to highlight that some non-Japanese keep the hierarchy in Japanese martial arts, and would find “osu” disrespectful if they’re not your peer and you’re not both young.
 So be cautious with it.

 Use any rule you like.
-But I certainly wouldn’t say it unless I heard everyone saying it and felt comfortable doing so, and also wanted to.
+But I certainly wouldn’t say “osu” in a new context unless I heard everyone saying it and felt comfortable doing so, and also wanted to.
 You can also ask to clarify social rules at any time.